Contact the Attendance Office at (808) 307-0539 -OR- [email protected]

-To satisfy the requirements of HRS 302A-1132, schools shall take daily student attendance.
-School attendance procedures shall support varying school designs and learning opportunities, including in-person, online and blended instruction.
+To satisfy the requirements of HRS 302A-1132, schools shall take daily attendance.

 All absences are truant unless an emailed note is received upon return to school.